Vonng/pigsty/docs/PARAM.md

 name: `redis_exporter_options`, type: `string`, level: `C/I`

-cli args and extra options for redis exporter
+cli args and extra options for redis exporter, will be added to `/etc/defaut/redis_exporter`.

 default value is empty string